 6. Demonstrate skills with numerical methods and computing applications

 This course is comprised of two components;

 Students operate in groups, but submit separate written reports on the experiments they perform.
 Students must arrive on time in order to take advantage of the resources provided.
 A component of their laboratory mark will be based on their professional approach, which includes arriving on time, being well prepared, leaving the laboratory work area in a clean state, following the instructions of the supervisor, and adhering to safe work practices.
 Failure to meet these requirements could lead to a mark of 0 in this category.
 The rest of their marks are based on the submitted report.

 Part B : Applied Computations and Introductory Statistics

-The numerical methods part of the course introduces the students to spreadsheets and their application in solving chemical engineering problems.
+The numerical methods part of the course introduces the students to spreadsheets and their application in solving chemical and renewable energy engineering problems.
 Students are also introduced to simple numerical methods, and are required to apply these to practical problems.
 This section of the course is also an introduction to applied statistical methods.
 The statistics module covers the analysis of data using descriptive statistics and simple graphical tools, identifying outliers, performing normal distribution calculations and determining confidence intervals.

 This course replaces CHEE2820.
 If you have successfully completed CHEE2820 you cannot enrol in this course.

 Report: Lab Report (Group) (x2)